Best Summer Vacation Ideas for Science Fiction Fans

 NEXT: Celebrate the 50th Anniversary of "Star Trek"

-2016 marks the 50th anniversary of "Star Trek," one of the greatest sci-fi franchises ever created.
-There will be lots of ways to celebrate the Trek-verse this summer, in locations all over the country — even if all you can manage to do is go see the newest movie installment, "Star Trek Beyond," due out July 22.
+2016 marked the 50th anniversary of "Star Trek," one of the most successful sci-fi franchises ever created.
+There are still lots of ways to celebrate the Trek-verse this summer, in locations all over the country.

 Attend a "Star Trek" Convention

 "Star Trek" conventions are nearly as old as the franchise itself, and there are multiple convention events in the U.S. this year.
 A complete list of dedicated Trek conventions, as well as general science fiction and comic book conventions (where Trek fans can also unite), can be found at treknews.net.
-Official "Star Trek" conventions will take place in Las Vegas, Minneapolis and Cherry Hill (New Jersey) in August, and in Chicago in September.
+OConventions will take place in Las Vegas and Chicago in August 2018, and in Birmingham, England in October 2018.

 Fans of science fiction in general may want to consider attending a comic book or science fiction convention this summer.
-The mother of all such conventions, Comic Con International in San Diego, is taking place July 21-24, but passes are sold out for 2016.
-If you're interested in attending Comic Con next, year now is the time to register.
+The mother of all such conventions, Comic Con International in San Diego, is taking place July 19-22, but passes are sold out for 2018.
+If you're interested in attending Comic Con next year, now is the time to register.
+You can sign up for a Comic-Con Member ID if you are interested in attending San Diego Comic Con 2019.
 Check the following links to find out about other comic book conventions and sci-fi conventions.